Balancing Multi-modal Sensor Learning via Multi-objective Optimization: Experiments

 \section{Experiments}

-In this section, we empirically validate the performance of MIMO on several MML benchmarks and compare MIMO with several popular MML and MOO baselines.
-In addition to the performance comparison, we provide experiments to show better generalization ability of MIMO and an ablation study on MIMO parameters.
+In this section, we evaluate MIMO on several multi-modal benchmarks and compare it with popular multi-modal and MOO baselines.
+In addition to the performance comparison, we include experiments illustrating the generalization benefits of MIMO and an ablation study of its parameters.